-Every five years, the Canadian Diabetes Association (CDA) releases an updated edition of its Clinical Practice Guidelines (CGP) for the Prevention and Management of Diabetes in Canada.
+Every five years, Diabetes Canada (formerly Canadian Diabetes Association (CDA)), releases an updated edition of its Clinical Practice Guidelines (CPG) for the Prevention and Management of Diabetes in Canada.
 This publication is based on a review and assessment by the CPG Expert Committee of all relevant evidence on the prevention and management of diabetes published since the last edition.
 The data are incorporated into revised recommendations to aid healthcare providers in caring for the more than nine million Canadians currently living with diabetes or pre-diabetes.

 Guidelines and tools